Uniswap/docs/docs/sdk/v3/guides/liquidity/04-swap-and-add-liquidity.md

 https://github.com/Uniswap/examples/blob/a34ecd48c95c075bfbc443af4b4150b481e87b8b/v3-sdk/swap-and-add-liquidity/src/example/Example.tsx#L48-L58
 ```

-Thirdly, we construct two instances of `CurrencyAmounts`, each of which represents the initial balance of the token that we wish to swap-and-add, where the token is the token in our target liquidity pool.
+Thirdly, we construct two instances of `CurrencyAmount`s, each of which represents the initial balance of the token that we wish to swap-and-add, where the token is the token in our target liquidity pool.
 We use the configuration parameters of the guide to set those:

 ```js reference title="Constructing the two CurrencyAmounts" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/a34ecd48c95c075bfbc443af4b4150b481e87b8b/v3-sdk/swap-and-add-liquidity/src/example/Example.tsx#L60-L74